Connect with us

 It’s hoped the first four Classics of the 2020 can be held at a later date, once racing has resumed later in the summer.

-A Jockey Club racecourses (JCR) statement read: “Given the importance of the three-year-old programme to the careers of that generation of , and the racing and bloodstock industries as a whole, JCR is now in talks with the British Horseracing Authority, participants and other key stakeholders, including the Horserace Betting Levy Board and commercial partners, to reschedule the first four Classics at later dates, once racing has resumed in Britain.
+A Jockey Club racecourses (JCR) statement read: “Given the importance of the three-year-old Classic programme to the careers of that generation of , and the racing and bloodstock industries as a whole, JCR is now in talks with the British Authority, participants and other key stakeholders, including the Horserace Levy Board and commercial partners, to reschedule the first four Classics at later dates, once racing has resumed in Britain.

 “JCR is looking to provide participants with the opportunity to ensure their horses are in peak condition with preparation races and adequate spacing between the QIPCO 2000 Guineas and QIPCO 1000 Guineas, run over a mile, and The Investec Derby and The Investec , run over a mile and a half.”